teaching

 3. We will calculate the change in the postdoc’s compensation and send instructions to the postdoc’s home department to enter the change into Workday.

-Note that postdocs whose duties include lecturing as part of their training program, as outlined in the initial hire letter, are not required to complete the approval processes noted above.
+Note: Postdocs whose duties include lecturing as part of their training program, as outlined in the initial hire letter, are not required to complete the approval processes noted above.

 Yale Summer Session